-I have put this guide together to help you get started with Docker 1.12 on your Raspberry Pi.
+I have put this guide together to help you get started with Docker 1.12 (or newer) on your Raspberry Pi.
 For simplicity we will use the default operating system for the Pi - called Raspbian.
 This guide currently works with most models of Raspberry Pi and I'd recommending using the Model B 2/3 or Zero.

 Raspberry Pi Zero Cluster

 Don't know what Docker is yet or what you could use it for?
 Check out Understanding Docker from the offical docs.

 Already using Docker on your Pi?

 Head straight over to my Live Swarm Deep Dive video where we connect multiple Raspberry Pis to together to create a Docker Swarm.